dayhaysoos/shnippet/README.md

 ### Linking Issues

-To link `shnip` as a local package:
+To link `shnippet` as a local package:

 ```
 pnpm link --dir ./example